Qui sommes-nous ?

 Vaccines are preventive medicines usually administered to healthy subjects and often to children, from the first months of their lives, followed by regular boosters in accordance with the different vaccination schedules (diphtheria, tetanus, polio, measles, mumps, rubella, etc.).

-For the public health objective of combatting infectious diseases, in order to be effective, vaccination must be extensive as possible in the cohorts in question.
-This is referred to a vaccination coverage, and, as such, vaccination may concern many people.
+For the public health objective of combatting infectious diseases, in order to be effective, vaccination must be as extensive as possible in target population.
+This is referred to a vaccination coverage, and, meaning that, vaccination may concern many people.

 There are several types of vaccines, the most common being :